Satisfactory Academic Progress Policy

 - Change of academic program will be considered on a case by case basis.

-If the Satisfactory Academic Progress Appeal is approved the student will be placed on Probation or Academic Plan status and funding will only be disbursed for the semester in which they were approved and forward.
+If the Satisfactory Academic Progress Appeal is approved, the student will be placed on Probation, Academic Plan status, or have their maximum time frame extended.
+Funding will only be disbursed for the semester in which they were approved and forward.
 Eligibility for federal, state and institutional eligibility will be determined after the appeal has been approved.
 Continued eligibility will be based on the standards required for Probation or by the Academic Plan.